torvalds/linux/Documentation/driver-api/media/v4l2-controls.rst

 Obviously, all controls in the cluster array must be initialized to either a valid control or to NULL.

-In rare cases you might want to know which controls of a cluster actually were set explicitly by the user.
+In rare cases you might want to kanalw which controls of a cluster actually were set explicitly by the user.
 For this you can check the 'is_new' flag of each control.
 For example, in the case of a volume/mute cluster the 'is_new' flag of the mute control would be set if the user called VIDIOC_S_CTRL for